sacramento baby photography tiny dreamers studio 015

 In 1839, when John Sutter established Nueva Helvetia, an agricultural and trading colony, Sutter’s Fort, the colony’s centerpiece, became a battleground for civil rights and ending segregation in Sacramento.
 Establishments like the New Helvetia Brewing Co. reflect the enduring influence of Sutter’s colony.
 Today, Sacramento’s council members work tirelessly to preserve and promote the city’s rich history.

 Sacramento also played a pivotal role during the 1849 Gold Rush.
 Here in the Sacramento Valley, the discovery of gold nuggets sparked the historic rush of fortune-seekers to the area.
-Today, the city’s beautiful parks, such as William Land Park, offer a peaceful retreat for residents and visitors alike.
+As a local history enthusiast, I’ve spent countless hours exploring these historic sites and can recommend these must-visit historic landmarks:

 abstract skyline sacramento, with various landmarks